Learning to use the words

 If students would like to take Classical Greek, I highly recommend planning at least 10 hours a week of study time.
 If you would like to start working on some of the lessons before class starts, please email me and I will give you the address for the class recordings.

 If you will be taking Greek with me please try to master as much of the alphabet and basic paradigms as you can before class begins using my intro video .
 Your learning the Greek alphabet will be aided by using our Greek alphabet song . ( parts ) ( youtube recording ) Please make sure to install the Greek font and see the bottom of the alphabet page for instructions on learning to type the letters.
+If you would like to use the more modern unicode do a google search for Greek Polytonic unicode keyboard entry.

 I also encourage my students to take the National Greek Exam